 Altair Engineering Inc. ("Altair" or the "Company") is incorporated in the state of Delaware.
-The Company is a global technology company providing software and cloud solutions in the areas of simulation, data analytics, and high-performance computing (HPC).
+The Company is a global technology company providing software and cloud solutions in the areas of product development, high performance computing and data analytics.
 Altair enables organizations across broad industry segments to compete more effectively in a connected world while creating a more sustainable future.
 The Company is headquartered in Troy, Michigan.